15 Sustainable Christmas Gift Ideas + Zero Waste Wrappings

 There's many good causes that even give something back for your donation — or if you definitely want to buy a physical gift, you can pick something useful from their online gift shops like a tote bag or a hoodie.

 We all need food and clothes, right?
-Why not give someone a very useful gift voucher for a nice ethical/ vegan/ eco/ fairtrade clothing brand?* Or maybe even a gift card for their local organic grocery shop?
+Why not give someone a gift voucher for a nice ethical/ vegan/ eco/ fairtrade clothing brand?* Or a gift card for their local organic grocery shop?

 If you're giving to someone with a low income, this makes an amazing gift.
 Thanks to you, they'll receive fresh fruit and veggies forom their local farmer.
 If you don't know if there's a farmer who does something like this near them, simply look up local farmer addresses on Google or visit The Food Assembly for more information.

-Pass on the inspiration by giving an e-book or audiobook that inspired you in some way.
+Inspire your friends by giving an e-book or audiobook that you think they will enjoy.
 No inspiration yet?
 I most recently enjoyed listening to Abundance Now by Lisa Nichols.
 Also this Love Yourself e-book by the wonderful Alyse Brautigam from Raw Alignment seems like a lovely gift to show anyone that you care about them!

 Finally, here are some ideas to wrap your gifts without wasting paper or plastic: